kallebju/ada-website/index.md

 ### Gender distribution in QuoteBank in 2019
 {% include piechart.html %}
+The dataset is indeed heavily skewed towards the male gender.
 ### Party distribution in QuoteBank in 2019
 {% include piechart_party_2019.html %}
+For the party memberships on the other hand, the distribution is much more equally distributed.
 ## Quote similarity
 In this part we cluster the concatenated quotes of single politicians in the 2019 partition of QuoteBank, into 14 clusters.
 The bag-of-words representation was reduced in dimensionality using NMF, to 50 dimensions.
 The following figure shows the most heavily weighted words in the most important dimension for a sampled politician in respective cluster.